vinothidayaraj/Flip-Countdown-Timer/README.md

 # Flip-Countdown-Timer

-Flip countdown timer which works up to 99 weeks
+This Flip countdown timer works only up to 99 weeks.